segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/databricks-profiles-sync.md

 > To improve the query performance of the Delta Lake, Segment recommends creating compact jobs per table using OPTIMIZE following [Databricks recommendations](https://docs.databricks.com/en/delta/optimize.html#){:target="_blank"}.

 > info ""
-> Segment recommends manually starting your SQL warehouse in advance.
+> Segment recommends manually starting your SQL warehouse before setting up your Databricks destination.
 If the SQL warehouse isn't running, Segment attempts to start the SQL warehouse to validate the connection and may experience a timeout when you hit the **Test Connection** button during setup.

 ## Set up Databricks for Profiles Sync